- Search The Registry

 Leornard Jeffries Jr.

 *On this date in 1937, Leonard Jeffries Jr. was born.
-He is an African American educator and Pan African advocate.
+He is a Black educator and Pan-African advocate.

 At the same time, Jeffries worked for Operation Crossroads Africa, allowing him to spend time in Guinea, Mali, Senegal, and the Ivory Coast.
 He became the program coordinator for West Africa in 1965.
 Jeffries became a political science instructor at CCNY in 1969 and received his doctorate from Columbia University in 1971 with a dissertation on politics in the Ivory Coast.
 He became the founding Chairman of Black Studies at San Jose State College in California.
-A year later, he became a tenured professor at CCNY and became the chairman of the new Black Studies Department.
+A year later, he became a tenured professor at CCNY and became the new Black Studies Department chairman.

 He held the position of Chairman of CCNY's Black Studies Department for over two decades, recruiting like-minded scholars and attempting to expand the number of faculty and students within or associated with the department.
-In 1972, he was recruited by City College of New York to organize its Black Studies Department.
-During his tenure, the department sponsored/hosted/organized 25 major national and international conferences and seminars.
-Besides administration and teaching, he often travelled to Africa and served in the African Heritage Studies Association, a group seeking to define and develop the Black Studies discipline.
+In 1972, he was recruited by the City College of New York to organize its Black Studies Department.
+During his tenure, the department-sponsored/hosted/organized 25 major national and international conferences and seminars.
+Besides administration and teaching, he often traveled to Africa and served in the African Heritage Studies Association, a group seeking to define and develop the Black Studies discipline.

 Jeffries was a speaker at college campuses and in public.
-He is known for his Pan-African Afro centrist views that the role of African people in history and his opinion that the accomplishments of African Americans are far more important than commonly held.
+He is known for his Pan-African Afro-centrist views on the role of African people in history and his opinion that the accomplishments of Blacks are far more important than commonly held.
 Jeffries had also advanced a theory that whites are "ice people" who are violent and cruel, while Blacks are "sun people" who are compassionate and peaceful.
-He is a proponent of melanin theory and claims that melanin levels affect the psyche of people, and that melanin allows Black people to "negotiate the vibrations of the universe and to deal with the ultraviolet rays of the sun."
+He is a proponent of melanin theory and claims that melanin levels affect the psyche of people and that melanin allows Black people to "negotiate the vibrations of the universe and to deal with the ultraviolet rays of the sun."

-The Jeffries case led to debate about tenure, academic freedom and free speech.
-He was sometimes compared to Michael Levin, a CUNY professor who outside of the classroom claimed that black people are inferior and had recently won against the school in court.
-One interpretation of the Jeffries case is that while a university cannot fire a professor for opinions and speech, they have more flexibility with a position like department chair.
+The Jeffries case led to a debate about tenure, academic freedom, and free speech.
+He was sometimes compared to Michael Levin, a CUNY professor who, outside of the classroom, claimed that black people are inferior and had recently won against the school in court.
+One interpretation of the Jeffries case is that while a university cannot fire a professor for opinions and speech, they have more flexibility with a position like a department chair.
 Another is that it allows public institutions to discipline employees in general for disruptive speech.
 Jeffries' nephew, Hakeem Jeffries, has served in the US House of Representatives from the state of New York.